How Macroscopic Limits on Neutron Star Baryon Loss Yield Microscopic Limits on Non-Standard-Model Baryon Decay

 \section{Dense Matter Considerations for Particle Processes}

 Different lines of evidence reveal that dense matter environments can be discriminating probes of non-SM processes.
 For example, limits on $\Lambda \to \chi \gamma$, as well as other decay channels with dark particles, follow by noting that the duration of the observed neutrino pulse in SN 1987A should not be significantly impacted by dark sector emission~\cite{Alonso-Alvarez:2021oaj}.
 We, too, have found severe limits on BNV from binary pulsar period lengthening, as shown in Table \ref{tab:macro_bnv:interp:psrbinary}.
-Here we sharpen such studies by computing particle processes within a theoretical framework suitable to the description of the dense matter in the interior of a neutron star.
+In this context we note the limit of Ref.~\cite{Goldman:2009th} as a constraint on dark-sector emission.
+Here we sharpen BNV studies by computing particle processes within a theoretical framework suitable to the description of the dense matter in the interior of a neutron star.